News Report Technology

 O.XYZ Sets Sights On AGI With OCEAN And ORI, Integrating 100,000 Models Into Unified AI Platform

 Independent AI developer O.XYZ introduced OCEAN earlier this year, a next-generation decentralized AI search engine powered by Cerebras CS-3 wafer-scale processors.
-Designed to deliver performance up to ten times faster than ChatGPT, OCEAN aims to redefine both consumer and enterprise AI experiences.
-With ultra-fast response times, integrated voice interaction, and a decentralized framework, the platform marks a significant advancement in global AI accessibility and performance.
+Designed to deliver performance up to ten times faster than ChatGPT, OCEAN aimed to redefine both consumer and enterprise AI experiences.
+With fast response times, integrated voice interaction, and a decentralized framework, the platform marked an advancement in global AI accessibility and performance.

-OCEAN’s defining feature lies in its speed and real-time responsiveness, which stem largely from its underlying hardware design.
+OCEAN’s defining feature was speed and real-time responsiveness, which stemmed from its hardware design.

-With a memory bandwidth of 21 PB/s, Cerebras-based computation provides rapid and consistent processing capabilities that surpass conventional GPU configurations.
+With a memory bandwidth of 21 PB/s, Cerebras-based computation provided fast and consistent processing capabilities that surpass conventional GPU configurations.
 However, as development progressed, the O.XYZ team identified a key limitation — while Cerebras hardware excelled in memory capacity and single-model performance, the company’s vision required an architecture capable of supporting up to 100,000 models in parallel.

-Over the next five years, O.XYZ aims to evolve OCEAN into a fully integrated AI platform powered by advanced routing intelligence.
-The company’s proprietary system, known as O Routing Intelligence (ORI) and developed by O.RESEARCH, is designed to intelligently distribute computational tasks across the most appropriate models—whether open-source or specialized—depending on the complexity of the request.
+Outlining future plans, O.XYZ noted that it aims to evolve OCEAN into a fully integrated AI platform powered by advanced routing intelligence.
+The company’s proprietary system, known as O Routing Intelligence (ORI) and developed by its AI research lab, is designed to intelligently distribute computational tasks across the most appropriate models—whether open-source or specialized—depending on the complexity of the request.
 This approach is intended to optimize operational efficiency and cost while maintaining high standards of speed and accuracy.

 Disclaimer